A SAT-based Approach for Specification, Analysis, and Justification of Reductions between NP-complete Problems: Background

-\begin{enumerate} \item Given a potential solution, a set $S$, we can check in polynomial time all the edges and confirm if $S$ is indeed a $l$-vertex cover.
-Hence, {\em $l$-vertex cover problem} is in \np.
+\begin{enumerate} \item Given a potential solution, a set $S$, we can check in polynomial time all the edges and confirm if $S$ is indeed an $l$-vertex cover.
+Hence, the {\em $l$-vertex cover problem} is in \np.

-\item Now, let us show $k$-clique $\leq_p$ $l$-vertex.
-Let $y$ be an instance of the $k$-clique problem: \say{does $G$ contain a clique of size least $k$?}, where $G(V,E)$ is a graph with $n$ vertices.
+\item Now, let us show $k$-clique $\leq_p$ $l$-vertex cover.
+Let $y$ be an instance of the $k$-clique problem: \say{does $G$ contain a clique of size at least $k$?}, where $G(V,E)$ is a graph with $n$ vertices.
 Let $G'$ be the complement graph for $G$: the sets of the vertices of $G$ and $G'$ are the same, and in $G'$ there is an edge between two vertices iff there is no edge between these two vertices in $G$.
 Obviously, $G'$ can be constructed in polynomial time.
-Now it holds: $G$ has a clique of the size at least $k$ iff $G'$ has a vertex cover of the size at most $l$, where $l = n-k$.
-More concretely, $G$ has a clique $S$ of the size at least $k$, iff $G'$ has a vertex cover $V \setminus S$, which is of the size at most $n-k$.
+Now it holds: $G$ has a clique of size at least $k$ iff $G'$ has a vertex cover of size at most $l$, where $l = n-k$.
+More concretely, $G$ has a clique $S$ of size at least $k$, iff $G'$ has a vertex cover $V \setminus S$, which is of size at most $n-k$.
 Let us prove that.

-\begin{description} \item[$\Rightarrow$] Let us suppose that $G$ has a $k$-clique, made of set of nodes $S$.
-None of the edges between these nodes belong to $G'$.
-Let us prove that $V \setminus S$ indeed forms a vertex cover (of size at most $n-k$), i.e., let us prove that for an arbitrary edge $e$ from $G'$ at least one of its ends belong to $V \setminus S$.
+\begin{description} \item[$\Rightarrow$] Let us suppose that $G$ has a $k$-clique, made of a set of nodes $S$.
+None of the edges between these nodes belongs to $G'$.
+Let us prove that $V \setminus S$ indeed forms a vertex cover (of size at most $n-k$), i.e., let us prove that for an arbitrary edge $e$ from $G'$ at least one of its endpoints belongs to $V \setminus S$.
 Since $e$ belongs to $G'$, it does not belong to $G$.
-Therefore, at least one of its ends does not belong to $S$ (since $S$ forms a clique).
-Therefore, at least one of ends of $e$ belong to $V \setminus S$.
+Therefore, at least one of its endpoints does not belong to $S$ (since $S$ forms a clique).
+Further, at least one of the endpoints of $e$ belongs to $V \setminus S$.

 \item[$\Leftarrow$] Let us suppose that $G'$ has a vertex cover $V \setminus S$ of size at most $n-k$.
 Let us prove that $S$ forms a $k$-clique in $G$.
-For an arbitrary edge from $G'$, one of its ends belongs to $V \setminus S$ or both.
-Then, if none of two vertices of an egde belong to $V \setminus S$ (i.e., if they belong to $S$), then that edge does not belong to $G'$, so it belongs to $G$.
+For an arbitrary edge from $G'$, one or both of its endpoints belong to $V \setminus S$.
+Thus, if neither of the two vertices of an edge belongs to $V \setminus S$ (i.e., if they belong to $S$), then that edge does not belong to $G'$, so it belongs to $G$.
 In other words, if two nodes of $G$ belong to $S$, then the edge connecting them must be in $G$. \end{description} \end{enumerate}